ACCLE123/ACCLE123.github.io/source/_posts/interview.md

 I need to encourage myself, and keep studying the cs knowledge.

-Don't dwell on the failure, so that would make me sad and slow me down.
+I shouldn't dwell on the failure, so that would make me sad and slow me down.

-Move on, you a have bright future.
+Move on, you have a bright future.

 ### Maybe wrong